 Since our study focuses on grants with an explicit German-Israeli team of recipients, we consider a publication to be \say{co-authored by the team} if and only if at least one of the Israeli grant recipients and at least one of the German grant recipients are listed in its byline.
 As such, our subsequent analysis explores the dynamics of these co-authored publications.

-We start our analysis with a basic examination of the awarded grants, focusing on their temporal collaboration dynamics (i.e., the rate of grants with at least one co-authored publication for a given year), number of team members per awarded grant, and the distribution of key bibliometrics across funded teams.
-Then, we conduct a multi-time clustering analysis and implement three distinct ML approaches to predict cluster membership based on researchers' characteristics.
-Clustering is used as a data-driven instrument to uncover prototypical collaboration dynamics of German-Israeli teams within the GIF's funding scheme.
-The ML-based cluster membership prediction is used as a complementary tool to explore which teams are more likely to present different collaboration dynamics.
+We start our analysis with a descriptive analysis of the awarded grants, focusing on their temporal co-authorship dynamics (i.e., the rate of grants with at least one co-authored publication for a given year), number of team members per awarded grant, and the distribution of key bibliometrics across funded teams.
+Then, we temporally divided the data into three distinct periods (pre-grant, during-grant, and post-grant) and performed a trend and survival analysis to test for temporal trends.
+Then, we conduct a multi-time clustering analysis and implement three distinct ML approaches to predict cluster membership based on their researchers' characteristics.
+Clustering is used as a data-driven instrument to uncover prototypical collaboration dynamics of German-Israeli teams within the GIF's funding program.
+The ML-based cluster membership prediction is used as a complementary tool to explore which teams are a prior more likely to present different collaboration dynamics.